Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

 \subsection{Experimental methods and data}

 The data analyzed here were selected from a set of recordings for a previously published study \cite{shew_neuronal_2009}, in which further details can be found.
-Organotypic coronal slices of rat somatosensory cortex (350 µm thick, postnatal day 0–2; Sprague Dawley), co-cultured with midbrain tissue (ventral tegmental area; 500 µm thick), were maintained on a planar $8 \times 8$ microelectrode array as described in \cite{shew_neuronal_2009}.
-Of the 64 microelectrodes on the array, the four corner electrodes were excluded from the analysis, leaving $N=60$ active channels for actual data collection.
+Organotypic coronal slices of rat somatosensory cortex (350 µm thick, postnatal day 0–2; Sprague Dawley), co-cultured with midbrain tissue (ventral tegmental area; 500 µm thick), were maintained on a planar $8 \times 8$ microelectrode array (MEA) as described in \cite{shew_neuronal_2009}.
+Of the 64 microelectrodes in the array, the four corner electrodes were excluded from the analysis, leaving $N=60$ active channels for actual data collection.
 To induce a supercritical state, the GABA\textsubscript{A} receptor antagonist picrotoxin (PTX) was added to the culture medium.
-To induce a subcritical state instead, two types of glutamate receptor antagonists were applied to reduce excitatory transmission.
+The subcritical state was induced instead by applying two types of glutamate receptor antagonists that reduced excitatory transmission.
 Cultures were treated either with (2R)-amino-5-phosphonovaleric acid (AP5), an NMDA receptor antagonist, or with a combination of AP5 and 6,7-dinitroquinoxaline-2,3-dione (DNQX), an AMPA receptor antagonist.
 Cultures without any drug treatment (baseline) were identified as being in a critical state.
-Using a recording head stage inside the incubator (MEA1060 w/blanking circuit; $ \times $1200 gain; bandwidth 1–3000 Hz; 12 bit A/D; range 0–4096 mV; Multi Channel Systems), the local-field potential (LFPs; 4 kHz sampling rate; reference electrode in bath) was obtained from one hour long recordings of extracellular activity (low-pass, 100 Hz, phase-neutral) of the same culture.
+Using a recording head stage inside the incubator (MEA1060 w/blanking circuit; $ \times $1200 gain; bandwidth 1–3000 Hz; 12 bit A/D; range 0–4096 mV; Multi Channel Systems), the local-field potential (LFPs; 4 kHz sampling rate; reference electrode in bath) was obtained from 1 hour recordings of extracellular activity (low-pass, 100 Hz, phase-neutral) of the same culture.
 For each electrode, negative peaks in the LFP exceeding four standard deviations of the electrode noise were identified as firing events, and their timing was recorded.
 In this work, 15 recordings were analyzed, 5 for each condition: critical, subcritical (1 with AP5, 4 with mixed AP5/DNQX), and supercritical.
-Distributions of avalanche sizes extracted from the whole set of recordings are reproduced from \cite{shew_neuronal_2009} and shown in Fig.\ S2 \mycomment{\ref{figS:aval-dists-exp}} of the SI.
+Distributions of avalanche sizes extracted from the whole set of recordings are reproduced from \cite{shew_neuronal_2009} and shown in Fig.\ \ref{figS:aval-dists-exp} of the SI.